A partnership between the Foundation and CA Romania to support microfinance

 The microfinance sector is exposed and worried

 On March 19, according to figures from Public Health France, the coronavirus had infected 213,000 people worldwide.
 8,800 deaths have been reported.
-After announcing the closure of many institutions and businesses, containment measures continue to be implemented worldwide.
+After announcing the closure of many institutions and businesses, containment measures continue to be implemented around the world.
 Africa and South America were not officially affected by the virus for a long time, but they are now facing this pandemic with hundreds of cases already identified.

 The global health crisis is gradually becoming an economic crisis.
 Economic activity has slowed in all countries, and stock markets have lost nearly a third of their value in less than a month.
 The microfinance sector will undoubtedly be severely affected by the effects of this global crisis.

 The Grameen Crédit Agricole Foundation team quickly launched a survey of its partners on March 11th to gather their initial impressions and analyses, the impact on their financing activities, their clients' activity, and their anticipation of future needs and challenges.
 All the information contained in this article comes from this survey.
 Fifty-six microfinance institutions (MFIs) responded, out of 75 partners surveyed (participation rate of 75%).
-The final responses were received on March 19th.
+The last responses were received on March 19th.

 All our partners have expressed real concern in their responses about the expected effects of this global health crisis.